Contemplating electromagnetic phenomena in lived experience through somatic meditation: Results

 \subsection{Awareness of electromagnetic phenomena}

-In their reflections, 62 out of 66 students described becoming aware of electromagnetic phenomena in their lived experience as a result of carrying out the contemplative practice.
+In their reflections, 62 out of 66 students described electromagnetic phenomena brought to their attention by the contemplative practice.

-Students described noticing the relationship between the macroscopic forces analyzed in their classical mechanics courses and fundamental electromagnetic interactions, for instance, the relationship between the normal force between the chair and their bodies, and the frictional force between their feet and the floor, and electrostatic interactions between electrons in the two objects.
+Students noted the relationship between the macroscopic forces analyzed in their classical mechanics courses and fundamental electromagnetic interactions, for instance, the relationship between the normal force between the chair and their bodies, and the frictional force between their feet and the floor, and electrostatic interactions between electrons in the two objects.

-Students were often drawn to their personal technologies---including phones, tablets, and laptops---recognizing that these tools depend on complex electrical circuits and energy storage.
-Others acknowledged that household appliances such as lamps, refrigerators, washers and dryers, and heaters and air conditioning units depend similarly on electrical circuitry.
-After contemplating the electrical circuits at the foundation of their personal technologies and appliances, many students extended their awareness further, contemplating electrical grids, power plants, and sources of energy.
+Students frequently mentioned their personal technologies (phones, tablets, laptops) and common household appliances (lighting, heating and cooling), recognizing that these tools depend on electrical circuits.
+Many students extended their awareness further, contemplating electrical grids, power plants, and sources of energy.

-Besides personal technologies, light was perhaps the most commonly discussed electromagnetic phenomenon.
-Students generally began by acknowledging that the human sense of vision relies on the detection of electromagnetic waves by our eyes.
-They noted the emission of light by electronics, lamps, and the Sun, as well as the scattering of light off objects in their surroundings.
-Many students extended beyond the visible portion of the electromagnetic spectrum to discuss the use of radio waves for communication, microwave ovens, the transmission of heat via infrared radiation, the health hazards of ultraviolet radiation, and medical imaging using x-rays.
+Light was another commonly discussed electromagnetic phenomenon.
+Students generally began by acknowledging that vision relies on the detection of electromagnetic waves.
+They noted the emission of light by appliances, electronics, and the Sun, as well as the scattering of light off objects in their surroundings.
+Many students discussed the many practical uses of electromagnetic radiation, including the emission and detection of radio waves for communication and x-rays for medical imaging.

 Students also reflected on the presence of electromagnetic phenomena on planetary and astronomical scales.
-They described the Rayleigh scattering of sunlight to produce the Earth's blue sky and the colors of the sunset.
+They described the Rayleigh scattering of sunlight to produce the Earth’s blue sky and the colors of the sunset.
 They discussed electrical storms, planetary magnetic fields, aurorae, and the interaction between electromagnetic waves and planetary atmospheres.
-They also noted the generation of electromagnetic waves within stars and galaxies as well as the relative importance of gravitational and electromagnetic interactions on cosmological scales.

-Following these descriptions, students often came to the realization that electromagnetic phenomena completely pervaded their immediate experience.
+Following these descriptions, students often acknowledged that electromagnetic phenomena pervade their immediate experience.
 In one representative passage, a student wrote,

 \begin{quote} This contemplative practice helped me think about how little I understand and think about something that affects my life every single day.
 Without it my day to day life would be unrecognizable and it is hard to think of an aspect of my life that is completely independent of electromagnetism. \end{quote}